 Incorporating sustainability into BCIT campuses can be traced from the work started over twenty-five years ago with the restoration of part of Guichon Creek that runs through the south-east portion of the Burnaby Campus.
 As a result of stream channelization and vegetation clearing in the 1960s, Guichon Creek had become been severely degraded with a near total loss of riparian area and stream form and function.
 Through the restoration activities undertaken in cooperation with BCIT faculty and students, Guichon Creek is once again a fish bearing stream, although there is much more restoration work required.

 Over the years, students in various BCIT programs have participated in the ongoing restoration and monitoring of the south-east portion of Guichon Creek.
-For example, students in the School of Construction and the Environment’s: Fish, Wildlife and Recreation Program; Sustainable Resource Management Program; and Ecological Restoration Program have been removing invasive vegetation and planting native riparian vegetation along the creek’s banks.
+For example, students in the School of Construction and the Environment’s: Fish, Wildlife and Recreation Program; Forest and Natural Areas Management; and Ecological Restoration Program have been removing invasive vegetation and planting native riparian vegetation along the creek’s banks.
 Students in the School of Computing and Academic Studies’ Chemisty Program have been collecting water samples from the creek.
 These samples are then assessed by the students in the Fish, Wildlife and Recreation program who use the findings to develop an appropriate restoration strategy for the creek aimed at supporting viable fish habitat.
 In 2011, the ongoing erosion of sediments at the southernmost reach of the creek was corrected with an extensive riparian and in-stream restoration project, and in October 2012, the first of several infiltration galleries was completed to protect Guichon Creek from sediments and pollutants originating from the nearby car parking lots.

 For more information about urban stream rehabilitation, river ecology and ecological restoration of rivers, please visit the BCIT Rivers Institute.